 The Story Behind Reposo

-What had long been common practice for select wines in wine refrigerators or air-conditioned wine cellars simply did not exist for valuable cigars, which were often priced close to well-stocked wine depots.
+What had long been taken for granted for outstanding wines in high-quality wine refrigerators or well conditioned cellars simply did not exist for valuable cigars, whose prices were often on a par with well-stocked wine cellars.

 The initial idea.